Sean-Khorasani/Web-Automation-Assistant/README.md

 ### Building from Source

 No build process required!
-The extension uses vanilla JavaScript and can be loaded directly into Firefox.
+The extension uses vanilla JavaScript and can be loaded directly into Firefox, Chrome, or Edge.

 ## Troubleshooting

 ### Extension Not Loading
-- Ensure you're using Firefox 78.0 or later
+- Ensure you're using Firefox 78.0+, Chrome 88+, or Edge 88+
 - Check the browser console for error messages
 - Verify all files are present in the firefox-extension directory